supercollider/rfcs/README.md

   - What specific problems are you facing right now that you're trying to address?
   - Are there any previous discussions?
 Link to them and summarize them.
   - Is there any precedent set by other software?
 If so, link to resources.
-- **Specification.** A concrete, technical discussion about what is being planned.
+- **Specification.** A concrete explanation of what is being planned.
 - **Drawbacks.** Carefully consider every possible objection and issue with your proposal.
 - **Unresolved questions.** Are there any portions of your proposal which need to be discussed with the community before the RfC can proceed?
 Be careful here -- an RFC with a lot of remaining questions is likely to be stalled.
 If your RFC is mostly unresolved questions and not too much substance, it may not be ready.

+An RFC is only a design document, and does not need to be fully or partially implemented to be approved.

 ## Discussing an RFC